Laurie Levine

-Lawrence 'Laurie' Levine is a male former weightlifter who competed for England.
+Lawrence Levine is a male former weightlifter who competed for England.

-Weightlifting career
+Biography

-He represented England in the -75 Kg combined category at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+Levine represented represented the England team in the -75 Kg combined category at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 Eight years later he competed once again in the -75 Kg combined category at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
 A third Commonwealth Games appearance resulted when he represented England, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 He was also the British middleweight champion.

-He was a member of Maccabi London weightlifting team and won a gold medal at the 1965 Maccabiah Games.
+He won middleweight gold at the 1957 Maccabiah Games.
+Additionally, he was a member of Maccabi London weightlifting team and won a gold medal at the 1965 Maccabiah Games.